Skip to content

 Step 5: File and get your refund

-After entering all your information into your chosen software, it calculates your total tax, compares it to what was already withheld from your paychecks, and tells you:
+After entering all your information, the software calculates your total tax, compares it to what was withheld, and tells you:

 Refund: You overpaid during the year.
-The IRS sends you the difference.
-Choose direct deposit to your bank account for the fastest refund (typically 10 to 21 days for e-filed returns).
+Choose direct deposit for the fastest refund (10 to 21 days for e-filed returns).

-Amount owed: You underpaid during the year.
-You owe the difference to the IRS by the April filing deadline.
-Pay electronically through IRS Direct Pay or when you submit your return.
+Amount owed: You underpaid.
+You owe the difference by April 15.
+Pay electronically through IRS Direct Pay.

-A large refund feels good but is technically suboptimal.
-It means you gave the IRS an interest-free loan all year.
+A large refund means you gave the IRS an interest-free loan all year.
 That money could have been in your HYSA earning 4.5%.
-However, if a big refund is the only way you save money (many people treat it as forced savings), the behavioral benefit outweighs the lost interest.
+However, if a big refund is your only reliable way to save, the behavioral benefit outweighs the lost interest.

 If you owe money and cannot pay: File on time anyway.
-The failure-to-file penalty (5% per month) is much worse than the failure-to-pay penalty (0.5% per month).
-You can set up a payment plan with the IRS for balances under $50,000.
+The failure-to-file penalty (5% per month) is 10x worse than the failure-to-pay penalty (0.5% per month).
+Set up a payment plan at IRS.gov/paymentplan.

 Side hustle taxes: what you need to know

 Self-employment tax.
 On top of regular income tax, you owe 15.3% self-employment tax (Social Security + Medicare) on net self-employment income.
-This is the employer’s share of payroll tax that W-2 workers never see because their employer pays it.
 On $10,000 in side hustle income, that is $1,530 in additional tax.

 Deductible business expenses.
-You can deduct expenses directly related to your side hustle: mileage (67 cents/mile in 2026 for business driving), supplies, equipment, software, home office space (if you have a dedicated workspace), phone (business percentage), internet (business percentage).
+Mileage (67 cents/mile in 2026), supplies, equipment, software, home office, phone and internet (business percentage).
 These reduce your taxable self-employment income.

 W-4: control how much tax is withheld

-Ideal withholding: a small refund ($200 to $500) or a small amount owed ($200 to $500).
-This means your withholding closely matches your actual tax liability and you are neither loaning the government money nor risking a surprise bill.
+Ideal withholding: a small refund ($200 to $500) or small amount owed ($200 to $500).
+This means you are neither loaning the government money nor risking a surprise bill.

 Missing the student loan interest deduction.
-This is above-the-line, meaning you get it on top of the standard deduction.
+This is above-the-line.
 If you paid any student loan interest, your servicer sent you a 1098-E. Enter it.

 Ignoring the Saver’s Credit.
-If your income is under $38,250 and you contributed to a retirement account, this credit is free money.
-Many young adults qualify and do not know it exists.
+If your income is under $38,250 and you contributed to a retirement account, this is free money.
+Many young adults qualify and do not know it.

 Filing by mail instead of electronically.
-E-filed returns are processed in 10 to 21 days.
+E-filed returns take 10 to 21 days.
 Paper returns take 6 to 8 weeks.
 Always e-file.

 Not saving your return.
-Keep a copy of your filed return and all supporting documents for at least 3 years (the IRS audit window).
-Digital copies are fine.
-Create a “Taxes” folder on your computer or cloud storage.
+Keep a copy for at least 3 years (the IRS audit window).

 Frequently asked questions